V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubiasu : consecration

-– lubienga : chain or ring of the feet or hands for prisoners / demijohn
+– lubienga : chain or ring of the ankles or wrists for prisoners / demijohn

 – lubiku : invulnerability